Dance in Primary school encourages flexibility in thinking, creativity, and perseverance. These are all necessary for building skills for mathematics.

 Reduce the size of the space and repeat the process.

 They then create a table that answers the following questions.
 What is the difference between the movements in the first model and the movements in the second?
-What changes did you have to make to the movements to adapt it to the second version?
+How did you have to change the movements to adapt it to the second version?

 Ensure that a part of the table allows them to show their working.